django/deps/final/0182-multiple-template-engines.rst

 These basic features should be provided by all template engines according to the values of ``DIRS`` and ``APP_DIRS``.
-Each engine should define a conventional name for the subdirectory contaning its templates inside an installed application.
+Each engine should define a conventional name for the subdirectory containing its templates inside an installed application.
 Django searches templates first in directories listed in ``DIRS`` and then in installed applications if ``APP_DIRS`` is ``True``.